antonioOrtiz/fe-assignment/README.md

 ## App Design

-Essentially I used [Next.js](https://nextjs.org/) (the only offical frameweok) and CSS Grid (check its support on your browser [here.](https://caniuse.com/#feat=css-grid])
+Essentially I used [Next.js](https://nextjs.org/) (the only offical frameweok) and CSS Grid (check its support for your browser [here.](https://caniuse.com/#feat=css-grid])

 At a high level I am making a axios request to the AJMadison API `https://demo3211013.mockable.io/ajmad`

-in my root component: and then passing down the data to the Main component called `Appliance Package`
+in my root component and then passing down the data to the Main component called `Appliance Package` via props.

 ```
 // components/AppliancePackage